-Even though it's the first thing we are willing to sacrifice "to get more done", sleep is the most powerful tool we have to increase our productivity.
-In fact, not only can getting the right amount of quality sleep to reduce stress and anxiety - it can literally skyrocket productivity.
+Even though it's the first thing we are willing to sacrifice "to get more done", sleep is the most powerful tool we have to increase our productivity and lower our stress levels at work.
+Getting the right amount of quality sleep not only reduces stress and anxiety - it can literally skyrocket productivity.

 After months or even years of operating on a sleep deficit, we may think it doesn't affect our performance and productivity.
 We have become so used to functioning on too little sleep that we have trained ourselves to operate on a schedule of limited rest and sleep deprivation.
 And the longer we make it a habit to operate this way, the more "normal" it feels.

 What's the cumulative, long-term effect of lack of sleep on our productivity?
 According to a 2016 article in Forbes, "for the millions of professionals who suffer from a lack of sleep, this lost productivity could mean the difference between landing that big promotion and mindlessly stumbling through your career without enjoying steadily upward mobility".

 When deadlines loom and our to-do list is long, it's tempting to put sleep on the back burner to finish a project, check emails late at night, set the alarm early to get a "jump start on the day".
 We may even pull the dreaded "all nighter".
 We use coffee and energy drinks to circumvent our master clock's signals that it's time to sleep.